 Sub CloseSalesDoc() Documents("Sales.doc").Close End Sub

-Collection objects often have methods and properties which you can use to modify the entire collection of objects.
+Collection objects often have methods and properties that you can use to modify the whole collection of objects.
 The Documents object has a Save method that saves all the documents in the collection.
 The following example saves the open documents by applying the Save method.

 Sub SaveAllOpenDocuments() Documents.Save End Sub

-The Document object also has a Save method available for saving a single document.
+The Document object also has a Save method that is available for saving a single document.
 The following example saves the document named Sales.doc.

 Sub SaveSalesDoc() Documents("Sales.doc").Save End Sub

 To return an object that is further down in the Word object hierarchy, you must "drill down" to it by using properties and methods to return objects.

 To see how this is done, open the Visual Basic Editor and click Object Browser on the View menu.
 Click Application in the Classes list on the left.
 Then click ActiveDocument from the list of members on the right.
 The text at the bottom of the Object Browser indicates that ActiveDocument is a read-only property that returns a Document object.
 Click Document at the bottom of the Object Browser; the Document object is automatically selected in the Classes list, and the Members list displays the members of the Document object.
 Scroll through the list of members until you find Close.
 Click the Close method.
 The text at the bottom of the Object Browser window shows the syntax for the method.
 For more information about the method, press F1 or click the Help button to jump to the Close method Help topic.

 Given this information, you can write the following instruction to close the active document.

 Sub CloseDocSaveChanges() ActiveDocument.Close SaveChanges:=wdSaveChanges End Sub